mogria/guezzlpage/README.md

       Server running... press ctrl-c to stop.

-Now use a webbrowser to navigate to http://127.0.0.4000/ to see the your local development site.
+Now use a webbrowser to navigate to http://127.0.0.4000/ to see your local development site.

+The LiveReload server will run on port 35729 by default.

 ### How to add a Gem using nix & bundix: